-2014 GKAS Community Leadership Development Institute
+2015 GKAS Community Leadership Development Institute

-Over the past eleven years, the American Dental Association's Give Kids A Smile (GKAS) Program has established itself in providing education and oral health care to nearly half a million underserved children annually.
-As GKAS enters its 12th year, the program’s focus has evolved to become a more comprehensive program, particularly through the provision of continuity of care and the establishment of dental homes for children.
+Over the past twelve years, the ADA Foundation's Give Kids A Smile (GKAS) Program has established itself in providing education and oral health care to nearly four hundred thousand underserved children annually.
+As GKAS enters its 13th year, the program’s focus has evolved to become a more comprehensive program, particularly through the provision of continuity of care and the establishment of dental homes for children.

-From 2007-2010, the GKAS Promising Practices Symposium offered an opportunity for like-minded individuals to come together, learn from one another and share valuable resources regarding how to move existing dental care systems to the next level for America’s underserved children.
-In an effort to continue this experience and enhance the concept, in 2011 & 2012 the Symposium shifted to become the GKAS Community Leadership Development Institute (GKAS Institute).
-Selected participants have an opportunity to learn, in-person, how to initiate, expand and/or enhance a GKAS program.
+From 2007-2010, the ADA convened a GKAS Promising Practices Symposium, which brought together like-minded individuals for the opportunity to learn from one another and share valuable resources regarding how to move existing dental care systems to the next level for America’s underserved children.
+In an effort to continue this experience and enhance the concept, in 2011 the Symposium evolved to become the GKAS Community Leadership Development Institute (GKAS Institute).
+Rather than bringing together a large group of individuals to network, the Institute offers a small selection of participants the opportunity to learn, in-person, how to initiate, expand and/or enhance a GKAS program.
 View past GKAS Community Leadership Development Institute Ambassadors.

 Goal: The goal of the grant application is to execute a process whereby eligible applicants interested in expanding, enhancing, or beginning their GKAS programs can apply for funds to subsidize travel expenses associated with attending the GKAS Institute.

-Grant Award: For this grant, up to ten travel grants will be given.
-The GKAS National Advisory Committee reserves the right to increase or decrease the number of awards given.
+Grant Award: For this grant, up to ten travel grants will be given for selected participants.
+The ADA Foundation GKAS National Advisory Committee reserves the right to increase or decrease the number of awards given.

 Eligibility Organizations: State (constituent) and local (components) dental societies of the ADA and/or community based organizations providing oral health care for underserved children during GKAS will be considered.
 Applicants must reside within the U.S. 50 states.